 Murkmere had been somewhere in my subconscious for a long time before I wrote it.
 But I didn’t realise this.
 When I was ten I had written a thriller (in six exercise books!) called Danger by Dark Water, about some children who uncover evil deeds in a house by a lake, called Dark Water.

-I had forgotten all about that early writing until one day a few years ago when a story leapt into my head, about swans on dark water, with a dilapidated house nearby.
+I had forgotten all about that early writing until one day a story leapt into my head, about swans on dark water, with a dilapidated house nearby.
 Although the names were so similar (Murkmere: Dark Water) this story was very different from my first one.
 But all I had at first was the image of a girl, painstakingly sewing a swanskin back together.
 I had to find out why.
 Who was the girl, and why was the swanskin in pieces?
-One of my favourite fairytales as a child had been Andersen’s The Wild Swans, so there was that early influence.
-While I was writing the first draft of the novel, my title for it was The Shadowskin, which is what Leah calls the swanskin.
-Sadly, my publishers wanted me to change it (for a good reason – they thought it sounded like a horror story!), but I still prefer my original title.
+One of my favourite fairytales as a child had been Andersen’s The Wild Swans, so there was that early influence on my thoughts.

 Murkmere Hall itself is based on a large house in Suffolk that you can see from the A12.
 It has ancient oaks in its parkland and even a small lake by its gates.
 The countryside round the estate of Murkmere – particularly the Wasteland – is very much the flat, gorse-covered heaths and marshland of East Anglia.
 For the bird religion and Table of Significance in the story I looked up ancient superstitions about birds.
 I didn’t have to invent anything.